← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-Why this matters next You now have neurons that bend.
-Module 3 wires a stack of them into a real network and pushes data all the way through — the forward pass — so you can watch a hidden layer turn raw inputs into a curved decision the output neuron can finally separate.
+Why this matters next Non-linear neurons have now been introduced.
+Module 3 composes them into a complete neural network and propagates data through the architecture — the forward pass — illustrating how a hidden layer transforms the raw input space into a representation in which the final output neuron can produce a non-linear decision boundary.

-One-sentence summary: an activation function adds the non-linearity that lets each layer bend the last one’s output — without it, any stack of layers collapses into a single straight-line model, which is why every useful network has activations (ReLU, tanh, sigmoid) between its layers.
+Summary: an activation function introduces the non-linearity that permits each layer to apply a non-linear transformation to the output of the previous one.
+Without non-linear activations, any composition of layers collapses to a single linear model, which is why every effective network includes activation functions (ReLU, tanh, sigmoid) between its layers.

 Next: The Forward Pass →